notSam25/LadueQuotes/README.md

 >  "I am such a pushover" - Hannah BeaHr
 >
 >  "You know what I wanna do?
 I'm gonna crash an airplane into a datacenter" - Aid3n Lampfart
+>  "Only thugs allowed in these DMs.
+Gay black ones to be specific." - Brine Duchong